SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr

-However, multi-decade RV surveys, which have recently begun to reach the observational baselines required to detect long-period giant planets, are beginning to explore planetary systems beyond the snow line in greater detail \citep[e.g.,][]{Howard+2016PASP, Wittenmyer+2020MNRAS, Fulton+2021ApJS, Rosenthal+2021ApJS, Rosenthal+2022ApJS, Laliotis+2023AJ}.
-Understanding the full architectures of exoplanetary systems is necessary to predict the dynamics and orbital evolution of their planets, and to constrain the possible presence of additional planets in the system \citep[e.g.,][]{Barnes+2004ApJ, Kane+2015ApJ, Kane+2019AJ, Dietrich+2021AJ, Dietrich+2022AJ, Kane+2023AJ}.
+However, multi-decade RV searches have begun to reach the long observational baselines required to detect more distant giant planets, thus shedding light on the population of cooler outer planets \citep[e.g.,][]{Howard+2016PASP, Wittenmyer+2020MNRAS, Fulton+2021ApJS, 2021ApJS..255....8R, Rosenthal+2022ApJS, 2023AJ....165..176L, Fernandes+2019ApJ...874...81F}.
+With decades of observational baseline, we can start to piece together the full architectures of planetary systems and fill in our incomplete understanding of planetary demographics.
+These observations are also key to understanding the dynamical past, present, and future of planetary systems, and constraining whether additional planets may be present \citep[e.g.,][]{Barnes+2004ApJ, Kane+2015ApJ, Kane+2019AJ, Dietrich+2021AJ, Dietrich+2022AJ, Kane+2023AJ}.

-This is especially relevant for selecting dynamically viable target systems in the search for habitable exoplanets, whose orbits within the habitable zone (HZ) would be interior to the ice line, but whose masses would be too small to have been detectable with existing long-baseline RV searches \citep[e.g.,][]{Kopparapu+2010ApJ, Howard+2016PASP, Laliotis+2023AJ, Kane+2024arXiv}.
-In addition to controlling the dynamical stability of possible planets in the HZ, the presence of sibling planets (especially Jovian planets) also impacts their potential habitability and may give clues to their formation and evolution history \citep{Raymond+2008, Meadows+2018haex.book}.
-Constraining the masses and orbits of Jovian exoplanets is particularly important because of their influence on volatile delivery to forming terrestrial planets \citep{Raymond+2004Icar, Kane+2024ApJ}, which may be an essential ingredient for habitability.

-Measuring the masses of smaller planets at intermediate orbital separations around Sun-like stars, including potentially habitable Earth-like exoplanets, will require next-generation extreme precision radial velocity (EPRV) surveys sensitive to the $<$1\,${\rm m\,s}^{-1}$ signals induced by terrestrial-mass planets \citep[e.g.,][]{Crass+2021arXiv, Newman+2023AJ}.
-Astrometric constraints (e.g., from Gaia) can also be useful in finding sibling planets in or beyond the HZ that would help to more thoroughly characterize system architectures \citep[e.g.,][]{Venner+2021AJ}.
-However, beyond just measuring their masses and orbits, robustly characterizing exo-Earths and assessing their potential to be habitable will require a joint effort between EPRV surveys, astrometry, and future high-contrast direct imaging (DI) missions capable of measuring the reflected-spectra of Earth-size exoplanets.
-Critically, future imaging missions will not be able to measure planet masses on their own.